esper-io/dev-docs/docs/home/console.md

 ![Device Management](./assets/devicetab/listview2.png)

 Custom filters to Device List view are now stored locally via browser caching.
 Your sort preferences will be applied automatically  when you return to this page unless you update your preferences or clear your cache.

+Clicking the **_Download devices list_** button enables you to download device data to an CSV or Excel spreadsheet.

 ### Map View